-47. Upon information and belief, Defendants have jointly infringed the '550 Patent, including by controlling and/or directing others to perform one or more of the claimed method steps.
+47. Upon information and belief, Defendant has jointly infringed the '550 Patent, including by controlling and/or directing others to perform one or more of the claimed method steps.

-48. Defendants are thus liable for infringement of the '550 Patent pursuant to 35 U.S.C. § 271.
+48. Defendant is thus liable for infringement of the '550 Patent pursuant to 35 U.S.C.§ 271.

-49. Defendants' aforementioned acts have caused damage to Plano Encryption in the past and will continue to do so in the future.
+49. Defendant's aforementioned acts have caused damage to Plano Encryption in the past and will continue to do so in the future.